A new heaven and a new earth

 “For, behold, I create new heavens and a new earth; and the former things shall not be remembered, nor come into mind.”

 The hope at the end of your upheaval is not that you will be evacuated from a doomed world while it burns.
 It is that the world itself, and you within it, will be made new.
 John saw it, a new heaven and a new earth; Isaiah saw a day when the old griefs would not even come to mind.
 That word matters for what you carry.
 The sorrows that loom so large right now, that you cannot imagine ever quieting, are not promised mere forgetting by exhaustion; they are promised a renewal so complete they will not even rise into memory against the new creation.
 And your own small remaking, the slow healing of one shaken life, is not a private project off to the side.
-It is one thread being drawn into an immense tapestry, for the same God is renewing everything.
+It is a single thread drawn into an immense weaving, for the same God is renewing everything.
 The direction of all things is not down toward ruin but on toward renewal.
 What is being done in you is what is being done to the cosmos: made new.